mabq/arch-base/README.md

    - Boot from the [installation image](https://archlinux.org/download/).
 Visit the [installation guide](https://wiki.archlinux.org/title/Installation_guide) for more information.

+   - Run the `lsblk` command to identify the target disk for the installation.

    - Optionally, securely erase disk data:

      > This step is mandatory if the disk was previously setup with LVM.